 The present Statutes constitute the primary governing document of the Russian Orthodox Church Outside of Russia, applicable to all its Dioceses and territories throughout the world.
-They therefore articulate the basic framework of governance of our own Diocese as well, applied together with our own Diocesan Statutes extant for Great Britain and for Western Europe, which amend these general statutes to apply more specifically to the particular needs of the Church’s work in these locales.
+They therefore articulate the basic framework of governance of our own Diocese as well, applied together with our own Diocesan Statutes, which amend these general statutes to apply more specifically to the particular needs of the Church’s work in our locales.

 1. The Russian Orthodox Church Outside of Russia is an inalienable, self-governing part of the Local Russian Orthodox Church.
 The Russian Orthodox Church Outside of Russia is independent in pastoral, educational, administrative, managerial, property and civil matters, abiding at the same time in canonical unity with the entire Fullness of the Russian Orthodox Church, in accordance with the Act of Canonical Communion, confirmed by the Council of Bishops on 2/15 May, 2006, and executed on 4/17 May, 2007.
 Until the extermination in Russia of the atheist government, the Russian Orthodox Church Outside of Russia was self-governing on conciliar principles in accordance with the resolution of the Patriarch, the Most Holy Synod, and the Highest Church Council [Sobor] of the Russian Church dated 7/20 November, 1920, No. 362.